paketo-buildpacks/community/GOVERNANCE.md

 In extenuating circumstances, i.e. long term absence of a maintainer, steering committee members may act as maintainers of any team in a voting capacity.

 #### Steering Committee

 The Steering Committee Members are responsible for the direction of the project (roadmap), subteam leadership, the spec, and cross-cutting concerns such as:

 - Voting on repo's being added to this org along with affected Maintainers
 - Voting on role changes (eg adding new Steering Committee member)
 - Voting on updating this document
 - Voting on RFCs that impact any of the above responsibilities.

+For more information on the [Steering Committee see here](./STEERING.md)

 #### Definitions: